ares-tech/ares-client-nodejs/README.md

 ### Query the API

-Authenticate with your client credentials and query the API on behalf of the (your) user that is associated to those credentials.
+Authenticate with your client credentials and query the API on behalf of the user that is associated to those credentials (typically your user).
 Please refer to the [API docs](https://documenter.getpostman.com/view/5572603/RWgqUHvV) for details on how to obtain client credentials.

 ```javascript
 // Setup authentication using oauth2 client credentials flow.